Black scoter: Vocalisations

 The black scoter and common scoter have diagnosably distinct vocalisations.

 Distribution and habitat

 The black scoter breeds in the far north of North America in Labrador and Newfoundland to the southeast and northwest of Hudson Bay.
 It also occurs on the Siberian side of the Bering Straits east of the Yana River.
-It winters farther south in temperate zones, on the coasts of the northern USA and Canada, on the Pacific coast south to the San Francisco Bay region and on the Atlantic and Gulf of Mexico coasts, and in Asia as far south as China.
+It winters farther south in temperate zones, on the coasts of the northern US and Canada, on the Pacific coast south to the San Francisco Bay region and on the Atlantic and Gulf of Mexico coasts, and in Asia as far south as China.

 Some birds may over-winter on the Great Lakes.
 This species is a very rare vagrant to western Europe; only drakes are safely identifiable out of range, so females are likely to be undetected.